IgrikXD/Easy-SDR/HF Upconverter/README.md

 ## List of changes [HF Upconverter (TH)]:
 Version **8.1.EE**: changes of the toggle switch (SW1) on the printed circuit board, now the contacts of the case are soldered to the GND area.
 Version **8.0.EE**: the RF line width has been recalculated using [Saturn PCB Design V7.08](http://www.saturnpcb.com/pcb_toolkit/).
 At the moment, the resistance of the RF line is close to 50 Ohms.

+## List of changes [HF Upconverter (SMD)]:
+Version **13.0.EE**: changes of the toggle switch (SW1) on the printed circuit board, now the contacts of the case are soldered to the GND area.
+The RF line width has been recalculated using [Saturn PCB Design V7.08](http://www.saturnpcb.com/pcb_toolkit/).
+At the moment, the resistance of the RF line is close to 50 Ohms.
+Changed the shape of the RF line (added smoothing tracks).

 ## What was used in the development?
 | Source | Description |